 2. Swelling

 There could be noticeable swelling and redness in and around the mouth.
 This inflammation is a response to the irritation caused by the larvae and can lead to a visibly enlarged appearance of the affected area.
-The swelling may also contribute to difficulty in opening the mouth fully.
+The swelling may also contribute to difficulty in fully opening the mouth.

-Decaying tissue and larvae activity could result in a foul smell emanating from the mouth.
-The presence of necrotic tissue, combined with the larvae’s feeding habits, creates an unpleasant odour that can be distressing for both the patient and those around them.
+Decaying tissue and larva activity could produce a foul smell from the mouth.
+The presence of necrotic tissue, combined with the larvae’s feeding habits, creates an unpleasant odour that can be distressing for the patient and those around them.

 4. Ulceration